Hair loss and bodybuilding are thought to have a connection, although this is generally a myth.

 Don’t rely solely on supplements to get your nutrition, either.

-Causes of Hair Loss in Bodybuilders
+Causes of Hair Loss for Bodybuilders

-Diet and Hair Loss in Bodybuilding
+Dietary Factors and Hair Loss in Bodybuilding

 Dietary factors are incredibly important in enabling your hair to grow consistently.